 How it Works:

 - Put 100 to 500 mg of tissue into the barrel of the disposable liner.
-It is usually not necessary to pre-chop the tissue.
+It is usually not necessary to pre-chop soft tissue.

-- Insert the piston/screw into the barrel of the liner and slide the assembly into the press cylinder.
+- Partially insert the piston/screw into the barrel of the liner and slide the assembly into the press cylinder.

 - Unscrew the press and remove the used liner and the used piston seal.
-The metal poker provided is sometimes helpful.
-Proceed to the next sample.
+The white plastic poker provided is sometimes helpful.

 - Directly macerates small samples of soft tissue (e.g., liver, muscle, brain) - without dilution with added buffers or solvent.

 - Simple to operate - no need for compressed gases or high pressure electro-mechanical pumps.